Moving from break-fix to managed services

 As an MSP yourself, we hope you can use this guide for insights on how you can create your own formula for customer satisfaction.
 The amount of focus you give to each obviously will vary based on the number of employees in your company and the amount of capital in your possession.
 However, you ignore these points at your peril.
 Make sure you find ways to intelligently bring them into your practice so you can start to improve the satisfaction of your customers.

-Download our whitepaper to read more ways MSPs can improve their customer happiness.
+Download our whitepaper to read more ways managed services can improve their customer happiness.